G1DO/fos/README.md

 > Requires Windows 10 build 16215+

-The [Windows Subsystem for Linux][wsl] lets you run a GNU/Linux environment (tools, utilities, and apps) directly on Windows with minimal overhead.
+The [Windows Subsystem for Linux][wsl] lets you run a genuine GNU/Linux environment (tools, utilities, and apps) directly on Windows.

 1. Control Panel → Programs → Turn Windows Features on or off → enable **Windows Subsystem for Linux**
 2. Install **Ubuntu** from Microsoft Store
 3. Launch **Ubuntu**
-4. Follow the **Linux** steps below (install any missing tools if a command is not found)
+4. Follow the **Linux** instructions below

 [wsl]: https://docs.microsoft.com/en-us/windows/wsl/about